JackCossack/ERBOH.com-Nomic/game/Voting.md

 Proposals in voting:

 Log's proposal:
-**Poles shall be allowed to leave the game.**
+**Any player can quit by announcing the intent to do so.**
 Voting ends on 10:47 PM Polish time, on 2019-08-13.
-Votes for: 1
+Votes for: 2
-Votes against: 1
+Votes against: 2